Environmental Education Program Directors

 Outlook

-The U.S. Department of Labor (DOL) reports that the green industry is growing and numerous jobs are expanding to meet demand.
-While the DOL does not report specifically about environmental education prospects, it does show that employment for instructional coordinators is expected to grow as fast as the average for all occupations through 2028.
-Increased interest in environmental issues coupled...
+The Department of Labor does not report specifically about environmental education prospects, but it does show that employment for instructional coordinators is expected to grow slower than the average for all occupations through 2033.
+Despite this outlook, continued interest in environmental issues coupled with new and changing environmental laws and regulations is causing some schools and org...